missionpinball/missionpinball-website/_draft/2018-10-01-this-month-in-pinball-september-2018.md

 * [Describe how to debug crashes with GDB](https://github.com/missionpinball/mpf-docs/commit/27a7c31b524f2a1890c97e6dbc86e08811e31e38) - jab
 * [How to tune eject_timeouts in ball devices](https://github.com/missionpinball/mpf-docs/commit/ec7477e5a9c3e03adf24473599c2c2909db0a75a) - jab
 * [Understanding tags in MPF](https://github.com/missionpinball/mpf-docs/pull/179) - cfbenn
+* [Example for using MC with multiple screens](https://github.com/missionpinball/mpf-docs/commit/2d62878bc2a04d699e81fd12fad77d1ad4b13a52) - jab based on example from Brian Cox/cfbenn/qcapen

 Have a look at the [dev documentation](http://docs.missionpinball.org/en/dev/).
+Do you have an example which is missing there?
+Please send it to us!

 ## Open PRs/Not landed yet